 J.D. studied Fine Art - Painting (B.A.) at St. Martins School of Art and a Postgraduate diploma at the Royal Academy of Arts, Schools, London, graduating in 1994.
 Whilst there she concentrated on composition.
 She now teaches at the University of the Arts, London.

-"In 1998 I went to Trondheim Kunstacademie, Norway, on a research grant, and things began anew.....I lived and worked in Norway for 5 years, including a year in Tromsø, in the far north.
+"In 1998 I went to Trondheim Kunstacademie, Norway, on a research scholarship, and things began anew.....I lived and worked in Norway for 5 years, including a year in Tromsø, in the north.
 I found the space I needed to think and liked being in the vast spaces of landscape.
 I focused on drawing while there, and learnt that the roots of my work are in the landscape and in a linear composition / structure."

-I work with drawings, paintings on board and installations using drawings as a material and drawing collages.
+I work with ink and oil paintings on board, installations using drawings as a material and drawing collages.

-........the territory is in the paper....... nature and cultureSwamps + hurricanes, tree roots, reeds, storms, pools, the river source, gales, ice on lake shores.
-The work looks at similarities
+Swamps + hurricanes, stones, tree roots, reeds, earth, peat, turf and coal, storms, pools, stone walls, lichen, seaweed, the river source, gales, rock formations, ice on lake shores.

-The work looks at similarities found both in nature and in man’s nature / behaviour, eg violence.
-I look at the form and structure in the landscape, the movement and energy forces in nature and weather conditions."
+The work looks at similarities found both in nature and in man’s nature / behaviour, eg. violence.
+I look at the imagery, form and structure in the landscape, movement in nature.

 "The drawings are a language of marks and images built into linear compositions.”

 J.D. lives and works in London and visits Ireland and Scandinavia.